archanaa2/digital-sky-docs/apis/uinApplicationAdd.md

-  "wingType": "[wingType property of the selected drone which is an enum [FIXED, ROTARY]]", "maxTakeOffWeight": "[maxTakeOffWeight property of the selected drone as float]", "maxHeightAttainable": "[maxHeightAttainable property of the selected drone as float]", "compatiblePayload": "[compatiblePayload property of the selected drone as string]" "droneCategoryType": "[droneCategory property of the selected drone which is one of [MICRO, SMALL, MEDIUM, LARGE]", "purposeOfOperation": "[purposeOfOperation property of the seleced drone as string]", "engineType": "[engineType property of selected drone as string]",
+  "wingType": "[wingType property of the selected drone which is an enum [FIXED, ROTARY]]", "maxTakeOffWeight": "[maxTakeOffWeight property of the selected drone as float]", "maxHeightAttainable": "[maxHeightAttainable property of the selected drone as float]", "compatiblePayload": "[compatiblePayload property of the selected drone as string]", "droneCategoryType": "[droneCategory property of the selected drone which is one of [MICRO, SMALL, MEDIUM, LARGE]", "purposeOfOperation": "[purposeOfOperation property of the seleced drone as string]", "engineType": "[engineType property of selected drone as string]",